 Authority of advice and direction from the Office of Professional Practice

-The chief practitioner and statewide principal practitioners lead the provision of specialist clinical advice and consultation regarding child protection practice and service delivery across the state.
-The clinical advice and practice leadership they provide is authoritative and should be acted upon promptly.
+The chief practitioner and statewide principal practitioners lead the provision of specialist practice advice and consultation regarding child protection practice and service delivery across the state.
+The practice advice and leadership they provide is authoritative and should be acted upon promptly.

 Should differing views emerge during a statewide principal practitioner consultation the matter should be raised with the chief practitioner who will be responsible for determining the final advice on the case.